 Bluecore provides marketing automation services to retailers by tracking real-time activity on e-commerce sites and delivering highly personalized emails and display advertising for customers such as Staples, Cabelas, New Egg and Express.
 To deliver these services, Bluecore relies on its ability to serve up custom analytics and visualizations to customers as quickly as possible.
-So when it came time to build analytics into their core product, Bluecore Co-Founder and CTO Mahmoud Arram turned to Keen IO.
+So when it came time to build analytics into their core product, Bluecore Co-Founder and CTO Mahmoud Arram turned to Keen.

 We use Keen for pretty much everything related to analytics.
 When we first started, we needed to provide analytics dashboards to our customers.
 To do that ourselves, I just didn’t even know where to start.
 Keen is core to our product.
 From day one, we needed to be able to show customers how many emails we sent, how many were opened, how many were clicked, how did those do, etc.

 Choosing an Analytics Provider

 On top of that, Keen gave Bluecore a single platform for all their analytics: from customer-facing visualizations to internal company metrics.
 “Our client success managers use Keen to pull data to answer questions from our clients,” Arram explained.
 “It also powers the analytics dashboards that our clients see, but also a lot of our internal debugging dashboards.
 At the same time, we’ve built what we call like ETL pipelines - data extraction pipelines that can actually go into Keen, extract some data, and then pump it out into storage for our clients.”

 Modern marketing organizations are increasingly turning to analytics to understand customers and make better business decisions.
 However, customers and the Internet move too fast for traditional analytics software.
 It takes a real-time platform like Keen to provide the custom analytics companies need, while also giving non-technical marketing teams access to straightforward tools they can use to move quickly and iterate.